Synopsis

 Matrix product states are relatively simple configurations in which the qubits are weakly entangled.
 But preparing a many-qubit quantum computer in such a state can be challenging.
 The problem is that as the number of qubits grows, the number of sequential quantum operations required to reach the state—a measure known as the circuit depth—increases.
 Since every operation potentially introduces noise into the process, larger systems are beyond the capability of the noisy quantum devices currently available.

-Smith and his colleagues get around this problem by breaking the state-preparation process into chunks, which they solve in parallel and subsequently stitch together using what they call adaptive quantum circuits.
+Smith, Khan, and their colleagues get around this problem by breaking the state-preparation process into chunks, which they solve in parallel and subsequently stitch together using what they call adaptive quantum circuits.
 This approach involves making measurements partway through the process and using the results to guide the subsequent operations.
 The upshot is that the required circuit depth stays constant even as the matrix product state grows.
 Last year the team used a similar method to prepare the simplest possible matrix product state on IBM’s quantum processor [2], but the new proposal should allow the preparation of a broad class of such states.

 –Marric Stephens